 Here are some things to do on a rainy day in Toronto.

 The architecture alone at the Art Gallery of Ontario is worth a rainy day visit, with the pitter-patter of droplets hitting Frank Gehry's arch of windows in the Galleria Italia.
 If that's not enough there's more than 90,000 works of art in the gallery's collection.

 This Toronto museum celebrates the artistic accomplishments of Muslim civilizations from the Iberian Peninsula to China.
-Some of the world's most exciting Islamic art is on display, including paper works, ceramics, metalwork, ivory, stone, textiles, and other objects.
+You may not be able to explore their beautifully landscaped park, but you can check out the exciting Islamic art located within.

 Toronto is home to some amazing museums and the Royal Ontario Museum shouldn't be overlooked.
-Beyond the dinosaurs there's always a new exhibit worth checking out.
+The giant dinosaur bones are an obvious hit but there’s always some new exhibit worth checking out.

 If the weather wasn't wet enough, you can get fully aquatic at Ripley's Aquarium.
 There's underwater tunnels and observation rooms surrounded by water and sea life.
 They've got thousands of different types of creatures, including many varieties of sharks.